-I will give way to the hon.
-Lady in a moment.
-I want to say that under the national funding formula no school will see a cut in funding this year or next year.
+Under the national funding formula no school will see a cut in funding this year or next year.
 They will all receive, through the national funding formula, the money that is allocated to local authorities, which will be a rise of at least 0.5% for every school in the country and up to 3% this year for the lower-funded schools.
 How those local authorities allocate the funding to the schools this year and next year—we are allowing local discretion as we transition towards the national funding formula—will be for them to decide, but every local authority is receiving sufficient cash to pay at least a 0.5% increase to every single school in their area.

 Can the Minister explain to me how advice increases funding?
 Advice is not the money that the schools need.
 In Bath, which has definitely not had a particular drop in population, 58 schools are losing and 17 are gaining.
 Almost three out of four schools are losing funding.
 How can the Minister explain that loss in funding?